-Below is the list of Third Party Partners that we and/or the Landlord(s) have agreements with for offering tenants relevant products, services and discounts (e.g. utilities, TV, internet, phone, security, insurance, rent payment services, concierge or discount program access, etc.).
-Tenants may contact these parties directly if they are interested in their products and services.
+Below is the list of Third Party Partners that we and/or our processor IRES Fund have agreements with for offering our tenants relevant products, services and discounts (e.g. utilities, TV, internet, phone, security, insurance, rent payment services, concierge or discount program access, etc.), Tenants may contact these parties directly if they are interested in their products and services.

-- We (and/or the Landlord) may periodically feature these partners in promotional communications distributed by us to tenants (where we have not shared your personal data).
+- We (and/or IRES Fund on our behalf) may periodically feature these partners in promotional communications distributed by us to our tenants (where we have not shared your personal data).

-- With your consent, we (and/or the Landlord) may provide your personal contact details to one or more local partners upon tenancy with the Landlord, subsequently, you may be contacted by them via phone, mail, email or SMS (as applicable) about their offers.
+- With your consent, we (and/or IRES Fund on our behalf) may provide your personal contact details to one or more local partners upon tenancy with us, subsequently, you may be contacted by them via phone, mail, email or SMS (as applicable) about their offers.

-Tenants may update their preferences or unsubscribe at any time from applicable marketing or commercial related communications sent to them by us or the Landlord, or authorized third parties.
+Tenants may update their preferences or unsubscribe at any time from applicable marketing or commercial related communications sent to them by us or IRES Fund, or third parties they have authorised.
 Tenants will be provided with the ability to do so via mechanisms in the electronic communications, or they may contact the Privacy Officer – [email protected].

 No current partners at this time.